 Graduate students in the Department of Philosophy at Western Michigan University are developing a Prison Education Outreach Program, providing content modeled after traditional college courses to incarcerated individuals at the Lakeland Correctional Facility in Coldwater, MI.

-The program’s mission is to educate, challenge, and inspire these individuals to achieve their academic, personal and professional goals.
+The program’s mission is to educate, challenge, and inspire program participants to achieve their academic, personal, and professional goals.
 Additionally, graduate student mentors are offered an excellent opportunity to develop pedagogical skills by mentoring a diverse population in a non-traditional classroom setting.

 The long-term goal of the program is to have both graduate students and faculty from multiple disciplines at WMU teach credit-bearing college courses to incarcerated students at the Lakeland facility.
 For media coverage, see this article on MLive.
 See also this Stateside documentary (“When You’re Inside” and “How to be a Parent” feature participants from the Prison Education Outreach Program).
 For more information, contact Mr. Dale Brown.
 The faculty supervisor is Dr. Fritz Allhoff.

 Support for the program has been generously provided by the Department of Philosophy, The College of Arts and Sciences, the Graduate College, and the Center for the Study of Ethics in Society.